 Transportation to and from airports should be through the most economical means.
-The use of any private car or limousine service will not be reimbursed without prior permission from the Director of the Wexner Davidson Fellowship.
+Consider if you would be willing to pay for the transportation service with your own money.
+If the answer is no, then choose another means of transportation.
+The use of any private car or limousine service will not be reimbursed without prior permission from the Director of the Field Fellowship.

-- If possible, share a cab or Lyft/Uber with other Fellows.
+• If possible, share a cab or Lyft/Uber with other Fellows.
 Shared van services are also acceptable.
-Please do not use a car service without prior approval. - Please try to keep one-way ground transportation within a \$50 limit for a single passenger.
-However, we recognize this may not be possible in some cities. - Tips over 20% will not be reimbursed by the Foundation.
+Please do not use a car service without prior approval.